 But, as I would learn, that’s what’s cool about BMX — there’s room for any style and every rider brings their own flare and interpretation to a particular move, from the way they build their bike (the size and weight of the frame, tires, etc.) to riding with no brakes because the cords can “jam you up” when performing tricks.

-Tags: BMX, Bunny Hop, Carving a bowl, Chad DeGroot, DigBMX.com, Eminem, Europe, Henry Winkler, Japan, Juliette Lewis, Kickstart, Mark Mulville, Mountain Dew, Mountain Dew Kickstart, Orlando Skate Park, OSP, Paul Eide, Professional BMX Riders, Rob Dolecki, Russell Crowe, sparkling juice beverage
+Tags: BMX, Bunny Hop, Chad DeGroot, DigBMX.com, Eminem, Europe, Henry Winkler, Japan, Juliette Lewis, Kickstart, Mark Mulville, Mountain Dew, Mountain Dew Kickstart, Orlando Skate Park, OSP, Paul Eide, Professional BMX Riders, Rob Dolecki, Russell Crowe, sparkling juice beverage